Equine Isolation

 Criteria for transferring hospitalized horses to the Isolation Unit

-• Horses that develop 2 of the following 3 signs: diarrhea, fever (>102.5°F; >102°F if received NSAID in previous 24-hour period), and neutropenia (<2000 cells/µl)
+• Horses that develop fever and neutropenia (<2000 cells/µl)

-• A positive Salmonella culture is obtained.
+• A positive Salmonella PCR is obtained.

 • A patient diagnosed with a disease on the Equine Infectious Disease chart that indicates “Isolation” as the appropriate housing.